KL13NT/my-amazing-course/collections/lectures/changing-configuration.md

 as it could get, assuming course administrators would be the ones interacting with the configuration file.

-To change the styling or theme used on the website all you have to do is get the URL of a classless CSS file on the web and replace the `theme` property in the config to that URL.

 There's a [GitHub repository] listing several classless CSS frameworks that are all compatible with this project.